masuday/Blupf90TutorialStandard/renum_genomic.md

 1 ID015
 ~~~~~

-The order of genotyped animal is the same as the marker file.
-The name of this file is automatically determined and fixed as the original SNP file-name plus `_XrefID`, e.g., `snp.txt_XrefID` for a marker file `snp.txt`.
-You can't change the file name.
+The order of genotyped animal is the same as those used the marker file.
+The name of this file is automatically determined and fixed as the original SNP file-name plus `_XrefID`, for example, `snp.txt_XrefID` for a marker file `snp.txt`.
+You cannot change the file name.

 The renumbered parameter file `renf90.par` looks similar as before except the option found in the last line.